root-foundation/root/whitepaper.md

 For example, AI advanced rapidly while our economic system stood still.
 The result?
 Outcomes become extreme, debt breaks down, and opportunity concentrates in the hands of the already privileged.
 This is an imbalance between technological progress and economic organization.

 AI is accelerating many such imbalances:
 - **Education** is becoming obsolete.
-People are learning skills that will soon leave them *unemployable*.
+People are learning skills that will soon leave them unemployable.
 - **Governance** can’t keep up.
 Laws and institutions are falling behind the pace of change.
 - **Politics** has no shared vision.
 We lack a unifying story that can rally us around collective growth — the kind we need to leverage AI for prosperity, not decay.
 - **Healthcare** is falling behind.
 New, more affordable treatments are emerging faster than we can approve them, delaying access for those in need.